arnavpadwal/pyshell-reborn/README.md

 ### Supporting the Project

 If you find PyShell-Reborn useful and would like to support the project's development, consider making a donation.
-Your support is greatly appreciated and helps us continue improving and maintaining the tool.
+Your support is greatly appreciated and helps me continue improving and maintaining the tool.

 <img src="./img/upi.png" alt="upi information" width=180>